fp7mplane/components/anycast/README.md

 ----------------------------------------

 Install fastPing required python2
-The code for the bash version is in fastping/fastpingBash (in the components GitHub), for more information about the bash version refer to the D2.2.
+The code for the bash version is in fastping/fastpingBash (in the components GitHub), for more information about the bash version refer to the D2.2 or to the [Software description](http://www.ict-mplane.eu/public/fastping).

 Copy files from the Fastping mPlane interface (from the components GitHub) into protocol-ri/: